wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 tags: [alerts]
 sidebar: doc_sidebar
 permalink: alerts_states_lifecycle.html
-summary: This article describes the alert lifecycle.
+summary: Learn about alert states and the alert lifecycle.
 ---

 ## What are the alert states?